sekimataki/sekimataki/README.md

 - 👋 Hi, I’m @sekimataki
-- 👀 I’m interested in design, technology reviews and traveling.
+- 👀 I’m interested in design, technology and traveling.
 - 🌱 I’m currently learning javaScript and Cinema 4D.
 - 💞️ I’m looking to collaborate on design x engineering projects.
 - 📫 How to reach me: xisangyu@gmail.com